What is the best age to take children to the Galapagos Islands?

 • USD Currency

-Galapagos child-friendly guides
+Child-friendly Galapagos guides

 Excellent naturalist guides help visitors explore the archipelago on hiking, snorkeling, kayaking and even mountain biking excursions, much to the delight of active children and teenagers.